 long-range flexible whip-like weapon.

-Sahn Knat
+| Sahn Knat (Kama)

-traditional farming implements similar to a sickle used for reaping
+| | The Sahn Knat or Kama are traditional farming implements similar to a sickle used for reaping

 crops and also employed as a weapon.
 Before being used in martial